Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving

 \begin{quote} \textit{"I think I would be more alert if it would be responsive to my desires to talk about some sort of a topic, not just being alert because you need to pick up some more wildlife, so what do you see? ...
-I was impressed it was responding and nicely interacting.
 However, I found sort of a limit where it wants to stay in this alertness domain, right?
 So it doesn't want to talk about what's going on in US politics, right?
 It wants to stay there."} -P01 \end{quote} \begin{quote} \textit{"You need a better AI than that... insufficient response to, I mean, it has a series of program responses, but the program is very small.
 You're not interacting with me in the true sense...
-I'm assuming that it would be programmable, this thing... you know, you have one that tells you a story, one that tells you a book."} - P113 \end{quote} \begin{quote} \textit{"I think just engaging in a conversation can help you stay alert.
-I'd like to do different kind of games.
-Like something I do myself driving is work out with the odometer and a clock and do maths games in my head sometimes to help stay awake.
-So I feel like you could be doing some more brain activity.
-I don't really like the eye spy looking around, particularly the speed limit sign."} -P16 \end{quote} These quotes illustrate one of the strongest sentiments presented across users; that consistent future use would pend on the ability of the CA to shape to their preferences and accommodate their preferred engagement.
+I'm assuming that it would be programmable, this thing... you know, you have one that tells you a story, one that tells you a book."} - P113 \end{quote} These quotes illustrate one of the strongest sentiments presented across users; that consistent future use would pend on the ability of the CA to shape to their preferences and accommodate their preferred engagement.
 This ranged from \textit{minimalist}, safety-oriented users who would prefer to only be disturbed for safety-critical reasons, users who preference all-in-one entertainment and integration to social users who desire meaningful and personal connection.

 \textbf{Accessibility-Related Barriers}